Keep On Movin' (Soul II Soul song)

 "Keep On Movin'" is a song by British soul and R&B band Soul II Soul.
-It was the second single released in March 1989 from their debut album, Club Classics Vol. One (1989) (Keep On Movin' in the United States), after "Fairplay".
-It is one of two songs on the album that features British R&B singer Caron Wheeler (the other being "Back to Life (However Do You Want Me)") and it became one of Soul II Soul's most successful songs.
-It reached number five on the UK Singles Chart upon its release in March 1989 and number 11 on the US Billboard Hot 100, and was even more successful on Billboards R&B charts, where it hit number one.

-In October 1996, the song re-entered the UK Singles Chart at number 31, minus the sleeve credit to Caron Wheeler, after its use in an episode of the highly popular series of Papa and Nicole commercials for the Renault Clio car on British television.
+It was released as the second single from their debut album, Club Classics Vol. One (1989) (Keep On Movin' in the United States), in March 1989 by Virgin Records.
+It is one of two songs on the album that features British R&B singer Caron Wheeler (the other being "Back to Life (However Do You Want Me)").
+"Keep On Movin'" is written by Jazzie B and produced by him with Nellee Hooper.
+It reached number five on the UK Singles Chart, number 11 on the US Billboard Hot 100, and topped three other Billboard charts.
+In October 1996, the song re-entered the UK Singles Chart at number 31, minus the sleeve credit to Wheeler, after its use in an episode of the highly popular series of Papa and Nicole commercials for the Renault Clio car on British television.
+Two different music videos were produced to accompany the song.

-In October 2004, "Keep On Movin'" appeared in the popular video game Grand Theft Auto: San Andreas, playing on fictional new jack swing radio station CSR 103.9.